CBD for Sleep: Benefits, Risks, How to Use Cannabidiol for Sleep

 Type of CBD

-CBD products (usually oils) come in three varieties: full-spectrum, broad-spectrum, and isolate.
+CBD oils come in three varieties: full-spectrum, broad-spectrum, and isolate.

 Third-party testing